EDUCATION SPECIALIST (EdS) IN

 Applications are accepted year-round.
 If you are interested in the program, we strongly encourage you to apply as soon as possible.
 All application materials must be received before the priority deadlines.
 Additional applicants will be reviewed if there is space available in the cohorts.

-National online cohorts begin each fall and the priority deadline for admission is June 1.
+Online cohorts begin each fall and the priority deadline for admission is May 1.
 Newly admitted national cohort students must attend a mandatory one-day orientation at the Tuscaloosa campus.

 The Department of Educational Leadership, Policy and Technology Studies requires the following for admission to the EdS in Educational Leadership program:

 - Class A certification or equivalent in Library Media

 - Two full years of full-time acceptable P-12 professional educational work experience (Supplement EXP form)

 A completed application package includes the following: